GETI 2022: War for green talent could undermine clean electricity growth

 The sector also risks losing talent to outside industries.
 Three-quarters are considering leaving energy over the next three years with most drawn to the technology industry as the two industries intersect around smart grids.
 Career advancement, interest in the wider industry and innovation are the top drivers.
 The industry is also seeing a salary bounce with 42 per cent reporting pay rises and one-fifth seeing a rise of over five per cent as the balance of power shifts towards professionals.

 Janette Marx, Chief Executive Officer at Airswift, says: “The convergence of renewables, power and technology around clean smart grids means that skills are increasingly transferrable between these three sectors.
 The cross-sector war for green energy talent means this is now an employee’s market and we found employees are increasingly empowered to pick employers based on personal values as well as promotion opportunities.
 Yet the role of clean power and smart grid innovations in decarbonising economies means the sector is perfectly poised to capture an innovative, belief-driven generation.”

-In addition to providing much-needed insights into the uncertainty posed by the events of the past 12 months, GETI is also the industry’s most comprehensive salary and mobility study.
-Key findings within power include:
+In addition to providing much-needed insights into the period of flux over the past 12 months, GETI is also the industry’s most comprehensive salary and mobility study.
+Further key findings within power include:

-Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
-The report is available to download at https://www.getireport.com/download-report.
+Airswift and Energy Jobline interviewed sector experts and surveyed 10,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+The report is available to download at http://www.getireport.com.